pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

 Unlike threads, these conceptual program instances are always synchronized and correspond directly to scalars within a vector register.
 If we, for example, increment a `varying` variable using the `+=` operator, this will automagically use a vectorized addition instruction, adding to each program instance's variable simultaneously.
 As you might be able to guess by now, `varying` values are stored in vector registers.

 The next difference, the `foreach` construct, is a special kind of loop that automatically distributes iteration across the various program instances, by splitting the iteration space into chunks.
-Thus, the loop index `i` is `varying` value.
+Thus, the loop index `i` is a `varying` value.
 In the first iteration of the loop, `i` will have a value of 0 for the first program instance, 1 for the second, 2 for the third, etc. If we, for example, assume 8 total program instances, in the next iteration `i` will be 8 for the first program instance, 9 for the second, 10 for the third, etc. If our total array size is 16, and the number of program instances is 8, this would mean the loop runs for 2 iterations, processing 8 elements simultaneously in each of the 2.

 With all of that out of the way, let me give a brief explanation of what the program in the previous snippet does.
 First, we initialize a varying accumulator to all 0's.
 Then, we loop over the array in a vectorized fashion.
 In each iteration, we load a vector of values from the array, and add it component-wise to the accumulator.
 After the loop, the accumulator will contain a sum per program instance.
 We then sum up each program instance's contribution using the built-in function `reduce_add`, which takes as input a varying value, and returns a single uniform value.
 This is the final sum.